imixs/imixs-workflow/src/site/markdown/engine/acl.md

   * org.imixs.ACCESSLEVEL.EDITORACCESS
   * org.imixs.ACCESSLEVEL.MANAGERACCESS

- Each role allows the user a different privilege to work with the Imixs JEE Workflow System in general.
+ Each role allows the user a different privilege to interact with the Imixs-Workflow engine.

   * MANAGERACCESS:
       Users who are assigned to this AccessLevel, are authorized to read and write all workitems inside the workflow system.
 The AccessLevels having been set to a single workitem are to be ignored.